Insurance Bad Faith Attorney in Charleston

 - Misleading or hidden terms in policy

-- Refusal to settle case or reimburse loss
+- Refusal to settle a case or reimburse loss

 - Dishonest, deceptive, or fraudulent conduct